Syrian civil war ceasefires: Fourth ceasefire attempt (May 2017)

 On 4 May 2017, Russia, Iran, and Turkey signed an agreement in Astana to create four "de-escalation zones" in Syria.
 The four zones include the Idlib Governorate, the northern rebel-controlled parts of the Homs Governorate, the rebel-controlled eastern Ghouta, and the Jordan–Syria border.
 The agreement was rejected by some rebel groups, and the Democratic Union Party also denounced the deal, saying that the ceasefire zones are "dividing Syria up on a sectarian basis".
 The ceasefire came into effect on 6 May.

-Fifth ceasefire attempt (July 2017–present)
+Fifth ceasefire attempt (July 2017 – November 2024)

 On 9 July 2017, an open-ended cease-fire in southern Syria brokered by the United States, Russia, and Jordan went into effect.
 The ceasefire covered the governorates of Daraa, Suwayda and Quneitra.
 The deal was hailed as the first attempt by the U.S. Trump administration at peacemaking in the Syrian civil war.

 According to 21 July 2017 report by Fox News, the ceasefire was mainly holding, albeit with flaws.

 In early October 2017, Heather Nauert of U.S. Department of State said the ceasefire ″[wa]s still holding″.

+The ceasefire collapsed in late November 2024 after the Southern Operations Room started an uprising in southern Syria and an offensive towards Damascus amidst the Syrian opposition offensives leading to the fall of the Assad regime.